mattyschell/cscl-migrate/doc/archive-migration.md

 1. Copy the feature class to the target schema.
 It will be registered with the geodatabase.
 Register as versioned.
 Do not register as archiving.

 In the real workflow the data will move to the target via an interim file geodatabase or two.
+The file geodatabase processing will involve all datasets and can take place prior to or in parallel to the archive steps below.

 2. Source: Make the _H table visible to ESRI clients.